nguzman313/nguzman313.github.io/_posts/2020-09-18-An-Interactivist-Critique-of-Direct-Learning.md

 1. Realizing that raw pixels donʼt provide meaningful error signals, they first use a variational autoencoder (VAE) to transform those images to a space where distances between images are more useful.

-3. They use these VAEs to generate “imagined goals” which are basically internal states that the robots can compare their actual end states to in order to generate an error signal for learning following a sequence of actions.
+2. They use these VAEs to generate “imagined goals” which are basically internal states that the robots can compare their actual end states to in order to generate an error signal for learning following a sequence of actions.

-Here, any embodied cognition or ecological psychology folks will groan, faced with yet another instance of the information processing view of the mind, but donʼt fear.
-Organisms donʼt need VAEs in their brains because they have access to ecological information!
-If organisms could only detect raw images, then they probably would need something like a VAE in their brain in order to obtain better learning signals.
+Here, any embodied cognition or ecological psychology folks will groan, faced with yet another instance of the information processing view of the mind in the form of artificial neural networks.
+But donʼt fear; even though we haven't figured out how to endow robots with the right sensory arrays to directly detect ecological information (and it's probably easier to just use neural nets), living organisms donʼt need VAEs in their brains because they _do_ have direct access to ecological information!
+If organisms could only detect raw pixels, then they probably would need something like a VAE in their brain in order to obtain better learning signals.
 But thankfully, organisms can detect far more than just raw
-pixels: they can directly detect intricate patterns of optic flow and other ambient energy arrays which are useful for guiding behavior during particular tasks (the ecological information specifying affordances).
+pixels: they can directly detect intricate patterns in ambient energy arrays which are useful for guiding behavior during particular tasks (the ecological information specifying affordances).